sirpauley/neoPixelBT/README.md

 ## Using this APP on android
 * find the [apk](/DemoAPK/)
 * Install it on your android device
-* This project was develop with Andorid and IOS in mind Please note I have not tested or build this app for IOS yet(lack of access to a MAC)
+* This project was developed with Android and IOS in mind
+* Please note I have not tested or built this app for IOS yet(lack of access to a MAC)

 # Screenshots of the app